kwant-dbg/CodeJudge/README.md

 - **Secure C++ Sandbox:** Leverages `fork`, `exec`, and `setrlimit` for low-level process isolation and resource management, preventing malicious code execution.
 - **Horizontally Scalable:** Go and C++ services are decoupled via a Redis message bus, allowing for independent scaling of workers and other components.
 - **Algorithmic Plagiarism Detection:** Implements a shingling and winnowing pipeline to detect structural code similarity, moving beyond simple token matching.
-- **Dockerized & Cloud-Native:** Fully containerized with `docker-compose.yml` for local development, plus Kubernetes and Terraform manifests for cloud deployment.
+- **Dockerized & Cloud-Native:** Fully containerized with `docker-compose.yml` for local development, plus Kubernetes manifests for cluster deployment.

 ## Microservices Overview